AdobeDocs/marketo.en/help/marketo/release-notes/temp-dc.md

 * The score value will be from 0, 1, 2, 3 (default value is null)

-* Once the conversation is completed or dropped, in the activity save the scoring value and post that it cannot be edited????? (what does this sentence mean)
+* Once the conversation is completed or dropped, in the activity save the scoring value and post that it cannot be edited   ????? (what does this sentence mean)

 * Setting a score: